brijeshvadalia/AI-Rodent-Playtime/Readme.md

 # Challenges we ran into

-Our team didn't have much experience with any of the stack before, so it was a big learning curve.
+Our team didn't have much experience with combined python and ml stack before, so it was a big learning curve.
 Two of us didn't have a lot of experience in Python.
 We ran into many dependencies issues, and package import errors, which took a lot of time to resolve.
 When we initially were trying to set up MongoDB, we also kept timing out for weird reasons.
 But the biggest challenge